duniter/duniter-rs/doc/en/dev/setup-your-dev-environment.md

     cd hello-world
     cargo init --bin

-The `--bin' option indicates that you want to create a binary, by default cargo create a library project.
+The `--bin` option indicates that you want to create a binary, by default cargo create a library project.

 You should have the following content in the `hello-world` folder: